 A: See the registrar or your counselor for this information.

 Q: How do I get a letter of recommendation?

-A: To request a letter of recommendation, please fill out this form a PDF document.
+A: To request a letter of recommendation, please fill out this form.
 These take a minimum of two weeks from the date requested.